vdaas/vald/docs/overview/architecture.md

 3. Vald Filter Gateway will forward the request to the user-defined Vald Ingress Filter.
 After the Vald Ingress Filter received the request, it will perform the pre-processing logic defined by the user, for example, padding the vector to match the vector dimension in Vald.
 4. After the request is processed by the user-defined Vald Ingress Filter, the result will return to the Vald Filter Gateway.
 5. Vald Filter Gateway will forward the processed data to the Vald Meta Gateway.
 Vald Meta Gateway is used to resolve the internal used UUID from Vald Meta to the user inserted vector ID in the Insert Step.
-6. Vald Meta Gateway will forward the request to the Vald Meta to confirm whether metadata which contains request ID(s) is existing or not.
+6. Vald Meta Gateway will forward the request to the Vald Meta to confirm whether the metadata, which contains the request ID(s), exist or not.
-7. Vald Meta get the UUID(s) from the request ID(s).
-When the UUID(s) be not found, return with the error.
+7. Vald Meta gets the UUID(s) by the request ID(s).
+Return error if no UUID(s) is found, return with the error.
 8. If Vald Meta Gateway gets the UUID(s), Vald Meta Gateway will forward to the request with the UUID(s) to the Vald Backup Gateway.
-9. Vald Backup Gateway splits the update step into the delete step and the insert step.
-The first is the delete step.
+9. Vald Backup Gateway splits the updating step into the deleting step and the inserting step.
+The first is the deleting step.
 Vald Backup Gateway will forward to the request with the UUID(s) to the Vald LB Gateway.
-10. Vald LB Gateway will broadcast the request to the Vald Agent.
-All pods of Vald Agent check the vector whose UUID is requested one is indexed or not.
-When idexing data is existing, Vald Agent will delete the vector and the UUID in an onmemory graph index.
+10. Vald LB Gateway will broadcast the request with UUID(s) to the Vald Agents.
+Each Vald Agent will delete the vector data and the metadata if the corresponding UUID(s) is found in the on memory graph index.
-11. If Vald Agent successfully deletes the request data, it will return location information of Vald Agent to the Vald LB Gateway.
+11. If Vald Agent successfully deletes the request data, it will return success to the Vald LB Gateway.
-12. After the results of bload cast are returned, Vald LB Gateway will return the location information of the Vald Agents that deleted the vector in Vald Backup Gateway.
+12. After Vald LB Gateway receives success with location info (e.g. IP address of pod) from the Vald Agent, Vald LB Gateway will return success to the Vald Backup Gateway.
 13. Vald Backup Gateway will forward the request with the UUID to the Vald Compressor.
 14. Vald Compressor will forward the UUID(s) to the Vald Backup Manager.
-15. Vald Backup Manager will delete the data whose UUID is the requested UUID(s).
+15. Vald Backup Manager will delete the data with the same UUID(s).
-16. The next is the insert step described in 9.
+16. The next is the inserting step described in 9.
 Vald Backup Gateway will forward the request to Vald LB Gateway.
 Vald LB Gateway will determine which Vald Agent(s) to process the request based on the resource usage of the nodes and pods, and the number of vector replicas.
 17. Vald LB Gateway will forward the UUID and the vector data to the selected Vald Agents in parallel.
-Vald Agent will insert the vector and UUID in an on-memory vector queue.
+Vald Agent will insert the vector and UUID in an on memory vector queue.
 A vector queue will be committed to an ANN graph index by a `CreateIndex` instruction executed by the Vald Index Manager.
-18. If Vald Agent successfully inserts the request data, it will return location information to the Vald LB Gateway.
+18. If Vald Agent successfully inserts the request data, it will return success (e.g. IP address of pod) to the Vald LB Gateway.
-19. After Vald LB Gateway receives location informations from the selected Vald Agents, it will respond the IP addresses of all selected Vald Agents to the Vald Backup Gateway.
+19. After Vald LB Gateway receives success from the selected Vald Agents, it will return IP addresses of all selected Vald Agents to the Vald Backup Gateway.
 20. Vald Backup Gateway returns success to Vald Meta Gateway.
 21. Vald Meta Gateway will return success to the Vald Filter Gateway.
 22. Vald Filter Gateway will return success to the Vald Ingress.

 <!-- ### Delete -->